Alyeska Investment Group L.P. Sells 42,250 Shares of TransDigm Group Incorporated (NYSE:TDG)

-Alyeska Investment Group L.P. lowered its stake in TransDigm Group Incorporated (NYSE:TDG) by 51.6% during the 4th quarter, according to its most recent disclosure with the Securities & Exchange Commission.
-The firm owned 39,700 shares of the aerospace company’s stock after selling 42,250 shares during the quarter.
-Alyeska Investment Group L.P. owned about 0.07% of TransDigm Group worth $24,568,000 as of its most recent filing with the Securities & Exchange Commission.
+Alyeska Investment Group L.P. trimmed its position in shares of TransDigm Group Incorporated (NYSE:TDG) by 51.6% during the 4th quarter, according to the company in its most recent 13F filing with the SEC.
+The institutional investor owned 39,700 shares of the aerospace company’s stock after selling 42,250 shares during the quarter.
+Alyeska Investment Group L.P. owned approximately 0.07% of TransDigm Group worth $24,568,000 at the end of the most recent quarter.

-In other news, Chairman W Nicholas Howley sold 11,500 shares of TransDigm Group stock in a transaction on Friday, January 15th.
-The stock was sold at an average price of $588.51, for a total value of $6,767,865.00.
-The sale was disclosed in a filing with the SEC, which is available through this link.
-Also, VP Robert S. Henderson sold 15,000 shares of TransDigm Group stock in a transaction on Wednesday, March 3rd.
-The shares were sold at an average price of $601.56, for a total value of $9,023,400.00.
-Following the completion of the transaction, the vice president now owns 24,800 shares in the company, valued at $14,918,688.
+In other news, CEO Kevin M. Stein sold 9,900 shares of the business’s stock in a transaction on Tuesday, January 19th.
+The shares were sold at an average price of $580.52, for a total transaction of $5,747,148.00.
+Following the completion of the sale, the chief executive officer now owns 11,247 shares of the company’s stock, valued at approximately $6,529,108.44.
+The sale was disclosed in a legal filing with the SEC, which is available at this hyperlink.
+Also, Chairman W Nicholas Howley sold 11,500 shares of the business’s stock in a transaction on Friday, January 15th.
+The shares were sold at an average price of $588.51, for a total transaction of $6,767,865.00.
 The disclosure for this sale can be found here.
-Insiders sold a total of 77,700 shares of company stock worth $46,504,136 over the last quarter.
-Company insiders own 8.17% of the company’s stock.
+In the last three months, insiders have sold 77,700 shares of company stock valued at $46,504,136.
+Insiders own 8.17% of the company’s stock.

-TransDigm Group (NYSE:TDG) last issued its earnings results on Monday, February 8th.
-The aerospace company reported $1.97 earnings per share for the quarter, beating the Zacks’ consensus estimate of $1.57 by $0.40.
+TransDigm Group (NYSE:TDG) last announced its earnings results on Monday, February 8th.
+The aerospace company reported $1.97 earnings per share for the quarter, beating analysts’ consensus estimates of $1.57 by $0.40.
 The business had revenue of $1.11 billion during the quarter, compared to analyst estimates of $1.12 billion.
-TransDigm Group had a negative return on equity of 18.70% and a net margin of 10.07%.
-TransDigm Group’s revenue was down 24.4% on a year-over-year basis.
-During the same period in the previous year, the company posted $4.93 EPS.
-Equities analysts anticipate that TransDigm Group Incorporated will post 9.99 EPS for the current year.
+TransDigm Group had a net margin of 10.07% and a negative return on equity of 18.70%.
+The company’s quarterly revenue was down 24.4% compared to the same quarter last year.
+During the same period in the previous year, the business earned $4.93 EPS.
+On average, research analysts forecast that TransDigm Group Incorporated will post 9.99 earnings per share for the current year.

-Several research firms recently issued reports on TDG.
-Alembic Global Advisors began coverage on TransDigm Group in a research report on Friday, January 22nd.
-They set an “overweight” rating and a $723.00 target price for the company.
-Credit Suisse Group lifted their target price on TransDigm Group from $647.00 to $663.00 and gave the stock an “outperform” rating in a report on Wednesday, February 10th.
-Morgan Stanley lifted their target price on TransDigm Group from $772.00 to $780.00 and gave the stock an “overweight” rating in a report on Thursday, February 11th.
-Truist lifted their target price on TransDigm Group from $500.00 to $562.00 in a report on Wednesday, February 10th.
-Finally, Bank of America cut TransDigm Group from a “buy” rating to a “neutral” rating and set a $670.00 target price for the company. in a report on Thursday, January 14th.
-They noted that the move was a valuation call.
-Six equities research analysts have rated the stock with a hold rating and nine have issued a buy rating to the company’s stock.
-TransDigm Group presently has a consensus rating of “Buy” and a consensus price target of $597.06.
+Several research firms have recently issued reports on TDG.
+TheStreet lowered shares of TransDigm Group from a “b-” rating to a “c+” rating in a report on Tuesday, January 26th.
+Zacks Investment Research lowered shares of TransDigm Group from a “buy” rating to a “hold” rating and set a $611.00 price objective for the company. in a report on Monday, February 15th.
+Canaccord Genuity boosted their price objective on shares of TransDigm Group from $630.00 to $660.00 and gave the stock a “buy” rating in a report on Monday, February 8th.
+Truist boosted their price objective on shares of TransDigm Group from $500.00 to $562.00 in a report on Wednesday, February 10th.
+Finally, Morgan Stanley boosted their price objective on shares of TransDigm Group from $772.00 to $780.00 and gave the stock an “overweight” rating in a report on Thursday, February 11th.
+Five analysts have rated the stock with a hold rating and nine have given a buy rating to the company’s stock.
+The stock currently has a consensus rating of “Buy” and an average target price of $616.27.

 TransDigm Group Incorporated designs, produces, and supplies aircraft components in the United States and internationally.
 Its Power & Control segment offers mechanical/electro-mechanical actuators and controls, ignition systems and engine technology, specialized pumps and valves, power conditioning devices, specialized AC/DC electric motors and generators, batteries and chargers, databus and power controls, sensor products, switches and relay panels, hoists, winches and lifting devices, and cargo loading and handling systems.